 One of the most common questions that dog owners ask is "what human food can my dog eat?"
 With spring in full swing, we decided to take a look at the fruit of the season and whether your dog can eat them.
 As with any food that's safe for your dog to eat, some of the fruits below are best given in moderation and with no seasoning or added sugar.
-Here's a list of nine spring fruits, find out if your dog can eat them!
+Here's a list of seven spring fruits, find out if your dog can eat them!

 Avocados contain something called persin, which is a fungicidal toxin that can cause serious health problems and even death.
 Persin can be found all over the avocado - from the skin and leaves to the pit, and everything in between.